Organizational

 • Keep an accurate account of all transactions.

-• Submit an interim report of the financial condition of the Corporation at the annual meeting.
+• Submit an interim report of the financial condition of the Corporation at the

 • Make an annual report to the members concerning assets, if any, received from grants.

-• File an annual report on or before January 31st of each year of all receipts and disbursements during the preceding fiscal year, together with the status of all funds and investments.
+• File an annual report on or before January 31st of each year of all receipts and

 • Furnish a financial report semi-annually to the President and Board of Directors.